rabberdabber/conFusion-restaurant-website/README.md

-Practicing bootstrap by creating a restaurant website.
+Practicing bootstrap4 by creating a simple restaurant website.